 - Provide administrative support, such as answering phones in a call center or doing data entry.

-- Assist with neighborhood canvassing after a disaster.
+- Assist with neighborhood canvassing to support preparedness and response activities.

 Anyone 18 years of age or older may apply online to join the Philadelphia MRC.
 Once the application is approved, volunteers will be contacted about training, exercise, and deployment opportunities.